Updated: May 30

 Yep, that’s it right there.
 Close the bedroom door.

-There’s something about having the bedroom door closed all the way until it latches that toddlers really seem to dislike.
+There’s something about closing the bedroom door until it latches that toddlers seem to dislike.
 You don’t have to do it for long.
-Just a minute for the first offence, then bump it up by thirty seconds or so every time your toddler leaves their room that night.
+Just a minute for the first offence, then bump it up by thirty seconds every time your toddler leaves their room that night.

-Like I said, this is a form of consequence and if your child doesn’t like it, well, that’s kind of the point, right?
+As I said, this is a form of consequence, and if your child doesn’t like it, that’s kind of the point, right?
 So if they cry a little, you’ll have to ride it out.
-If they try to open the door, you’re going to have to hold it closed.
+If they try to open the door, you will have to hold it closed.
 If they pitch a fit, let them, but don’t give in.
-If you do, all you’re teaching them is that they just need to hit the roof in order to get their way, and that’s going to make things significantly worse.
+If you do, all you’re teaching them is that they need to hit the roof in order to get their way, and that’s going to make things significantly worse.

-If your toddler already sleeps with the door closed, you can try taking away their bunny/blanket/comfort item on the same time pattern as you would with the door-closing technique.
+If your toddler sleeps with the door closed, you can try removing their bunny/blanket/comfort item on the same time pattern as you would with the door-closing technique.
 A minute on the first go-round, thirty seconds more if it happens again, and so on.
-Before too long, they should start to recognise the negative consequences of leaving their room, and they’ll stay in bed unless they have an actual issue.
+Before too long, they should start to recognise the negative consequences of leaving their room and staying in bed unless they have an actual issue.

-If you have a few bucks to spare, you can get yourself an OK-To-Wake clock, or a similar one from Amazon.
-There were a couple of dozen on there the last time I checked and they range from about $25 to $50.
-These sweet little gizmos shine a soft light that’s one colour through the night, and another when it’s time to get Up.
-Just stay away from any that shine blue light, as it simulates sunlight, which can stimulate cortisol production and make it tougher to get back to sleep.
+If you have a few bucks, you can get an OK-To-Wake clock or a similar one from Amazon.
+There were a couple of dozen on there the last time I checked, and they range from about $25 to $50.
+These sweet little gizmos shine a soft light that’s one colour through the night and another when it’s time to get Up.
+Stay away from any that shines blue light, as it simulates sunlight, stimulating cortisol production and making it tougher to get back to sleep.

-Or, if you want to save your money, and your toddler knows their numbers, you can do what I did and just get a digital clock and put some tape over the minutes, leaving just the hour showing, and tell them it’s not time to get up until they see the “magic seven” on the clock.
-Don’t set the alarm though.
-If they’re able to sleep past seven o’clock, you don’t want them waking up with a jolt when the radio suddenly fires off.
+Or, if you want to save your money, and your toddler knows their numbers, you can do what I did and get a digital clock and put some tape over the minutes, leaving just the hour showing, and tell them it’s not time to get up until they see the “magic seven” on the clock.
+Don’t set the alarm, though.
+If they can sleep past seven o’clock, you don’t want them waking up with a jolt when the radio suddenly fires off.

-These are just a couple of options and they may not work with every toddler.
-You may have to try out a few different approaches before you find something that sticks, but what isn’t optional is consistency.
-You absolutely have to stick to your guns once you’ve given the warning.
+These are just a couple of options, and they may not work with every toddler.
+You may have to try out a few different approaches before finding something that sticks, but consistency isn’t optional.
+You have to stick to your guns once you’ve given the warning.
 Your toddler may not know how to tie their shoes yet, but they can spot an empty threat a mile away.
-They’re gifted like that, and they don’t mind systematically testing the boundaries to see if the rules are still in place night after night.
+They’re gifted like that and don’t mind systematically testing the boundaries to see if the rules are still in place night after night.

-Richelle Franklin from Sleep Right Tonight is the Mama You've Got This sleep expert.
-Richelle uses proven, gentle methods of the Sleep Sense Program to teach your baby/toddler to self settle and sleep through the night.
-Richelle is also a midwife with 16 years experience.
+Richelle Franklin from Sleep Right Tonight is the Parents You've Got This Sleep Expert and presents at our Starting Solids and Infant Sleep Masterclass.
+Richelle uses proven, gentle methods of the Sleep Sense Program to teach your baby/toddler to self-settle and sleep through the night.
+Richelle is also a midwife with 16 years of experience.